microsoft/PR-Metrics/README.md

 ## Projects

 This repository layout is structured so that the top level contains a folder for each extension type, e.g. Pipeline Task.
-At the lower level, the repo contains a folder for each individual extension.
+At the lower level, the repository contains a folder for each individual extension.

 The current set of projects is: